 Born and raised in the UK, I kicked off my research and writing career with a Single Honours degree in French Language & Literature with Spanish Language at the University of Leeds, graduating in 1995.
 After a year teaching English to secondary level students in France, I spent two ‘gap’ years freelancing my way around the world in the heady, pre-i-phone world of the late 1990s.
 There was a lot of faxing, letter-writing and queuing at Poste Restantes in this email-free utopia and much of my work of this time has sadly been lost for eternity.

 Next followed a year-long internship in the UK for a travel magazine and finance quarterly.
-Again, much work in this pre-tech era has been lost to the ravages of time.

 In 1998 I moved to London as an associate editor for publishing giant Emap, at the time the UK’s largest publishing house.
 I worked across architectural and environmental business-to-business titles, with a smattering of freelance articles appearing in its stable of consumer magazines.